BMo-design/bmo-expo/readme.txt

 == Changelog ==

 = Version 1.0 =
+    * 1.0.2 Thumb size fix, thanks to grifmo
+    * 1.0.1 Add option to show/hide the caption
     * First release
 	* BMo Expo Version 1.0 - a new version of the BMo Nextgen Scroll Gallery